JAllsop/Social-Hiking-Group-Web-App/README.md

  ┃ ┣ 📂services
  ┃ ┃ ┗  utilises repositories to create fetch relevant information for database
  ┃ ┗ 📂routes
- ┗ ━  ┗  utlises services to fetch information required by API calls for client
+ ┗ ━  ┗  utilises services to fetch information required by API calls for client